Sydney Tree Services

 Why Pruning Timing Matters

-Timing your tree pruning correctly isn't just about convenience—it directly affects tree health, recovery, pest exposure, and even cost.
+Timing your tree pruning correctly isn't just about convenience.
+It directly affects tree health, recovery, pest exposure, and even cost.
 Prune at the wrong time and you could stress your tree, reduce flowering, or invite disease.

 Sydney's temperate climate means we can prune most of the year, but optimal timing varies significantly by species and pruning objective.